 Conclusion: If you get pulled over for a DUI, there is no surefire way to convince a law enforcement officer not to arrest you.
 However, following the steps outlined above will greatly improve your chances of getting the best result possible in your case.

-Joseph P. St. Louis is the only lawyer in Arizona certified as a specialist in both criminal law (by the Arizona State Bar) and in DUI defense (by the National College for DUI Defense).
-He is a Regent of the National College for DUI Defense, a national organization with over 1,450 members.
+Joseph P. St. Louis is certified as a specialist in both criminal law (by the Arizona State Bar) and in DUI defense (by the National College for DUI Defense).
+He is a Regent of the National College for DUI Defense, a national organization with over 1,600 members.
 He is the past president of Arizona Attorneys for Criminal Justice, and has served as a part-time Justice of the Peace.